Terms and conditions

 6. SERVICE LEVELS

 6.1.2.
-The Company shall use all reasonable endeavours to meet any performance dates specified in the Order Form, but any such dates shall be estimates only and time shall not be of the essence for performance of the Services.
+The Company shall use its reasonable endeavours to meet any performance dates specified in the Order Form, but any such dates shall be estimates only and time shall not be of the essence for performance of the Services.

 6.1.3.
 The Company warrants to the Client that: (a) the Services will be provided using reasonable care and skill; (b) where the Company has agreed a Service Level, it shall use reasonable endeavours to ensure the standard of performance meets or exceeds the Service Levels specified in the relevant Service Agreement; and (c) where the parties have not agreed a Service Level, the Company will use reasonable endeavours to provide Services at a level that meet or exceed generally accepted industry standards.